 The name Aphyosemion can be divided into two parts.
 Aphye is derived from Greek and means “little fish”.
 Semeion means “with flag” or “pennant”.
 This is a reference to the elongated fin rays of the dorsal and anal fin.
 The name Mengila is a reference to the driver and guide François Mengila from Gabon.

 Aphyosemion mengilai comes from a small area in Gabon.
 They inhabit the basin of the Ikoy River which flows through the Chaillu Massif in Gabon.
-They inhabit the small shallow streams with a muddy bottom and mostly leaves on the ground.
+They inhabit the small shallow streams with muddy bottoms and mostly leaves on the ground.

 John de Lange